-Objective: To maintain statewide alcohol and drug abuse outreach/aftercare services.
-Strategy: Services will be provided through fourteen (14) community mental health centers and eighteen (18) free-standing programs and 1 adolescent program.
+Goal: To maintain statewide alcohol and drug abuse outreach/aftercare services.

+Strategy: Services will be provided through fourteen (14) community mental health centers and eight (8) free-standing programs and one (1) adolescent program.

 Indicator: Evidence, based on monitoring activities of the Bureau of Alcohol and Drug Abuse, that aftercare/outreach services are provided in the 15 CMHC regions.

-Funding: SAPT block Grant and/or State Three Percent Alcohol Tax Timeline: Ongoing Objective: To continue providing substance abuse outreach services to older adults and to those who have dementia.
+Goal: To continue providing substance abuse outreach services to older adults and to those who have dementia.

 Strategy: Services will be provided through the 15 Community Mental Health Centers utilizing program flexibility with various treatment options.

 Indicator: Evidence, based on BADA monitoring activities that these services are provided by the 15 CMHCs.

-Funding: SAPT Block Grant and/or Three Percent Alcohol Tax